sandialabs/spack-manager/docs/user_profiles/developers/developer_spack_minimum.md

   -r, --spack-root      spack installation root
   -s, --stage-dir       stage directory for a spec
 ```
-Prints all the information you need to know about how to use the command `spack cd`
+Prints all the information you need to know about how to use the command `spack cd`.

 Spack-Manager has emulated this behavior by adding the `-h`/`--help` flags to all of the commands including shell commands.
 So if you see a command you don't understand, or if you ever forget the syntax for a command, the first starting point is the `-h` flag.

 Along with the `-h` command, the other querying command that every developer should know is `spack info`.
 `spack info [package name]` gives you all the information for a spec.
-Specifically for developers, this will tell you the versions and variants
-for the queried package.
+Specifically for developers, this will tell you the versions and variants in the queried package.

 For example `spack info amr-wind` gives:
 ```